-This policy covers both our food & non-food (as a by-product of food production) products across the Tesco Group (including Booker in the UK and our businesses in the UK, Ireland, Central Europe, Thailand and Malaysia) for all of our Own Brand products.
+This policy covers both our food & non-food (as a by-product of food production) products across the Tesco Group (including Booker in the UK and our businesses in the UK, Ireland and Central Europe) for all of our own-label products.

 Customers expect great products and also expect us to take animal welfare seriously when sourcing these products.
 We commit to continuous improvement in animal welfare within the markets in which we operate.

-Our animal welfare policy applies to all our Own Brand products in all geographies and businesses.
+Our animal welfare policy applies to all our own-label products in all geographies and businesses.
 It covers animal testing, farmed animals used in food or non-food products and the sale of pets, other live animals and pet accessories.

 We do not commission or carry out testing on animals for pharmaceutical, cosmetic or household products.
 Where animal testing is required by law for food safety purposes, we require that these are carried out in line with applicable regulation.

 Our approach to animal welfare for farmed animals, pets and other live animals applies from breeding to rearing, transport and – where applicable – slaughter.
-This approach is based on and endorses the following Five Freedoms, proposed by Farm Animal Welfare Council (FAWC):
+No animal destined for any of our stores across all businesses and geographies (own-label products) will typically be transported overland for more than 8 hours, from farm to slaughter.
+Our approach is based on and endorses the following Five Freedoms, proposed by Farm Animal Welfare Committee (FAWC):